rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 Without this capability, downstream library authors are required to make a choice between:

-* Suboptimal stack usage and performance, in the case of by-value initializations
+* Suboptimal stack usage and performance, in the case of by-value initialization
 * Restriction of functionality to a subset of enum reprs, or bespoke proxy types that emulate enums to allow for in-place construction

 This is necessary to be part of the language and/or standard library as enum representations (at least for the default `repr(Rust)`) are unspecified, and particularly with concepts like niche-packed enums, it is not possible to soundly handle this in the general case of user defined enum types.